 Where can I meet other expats in Barcelona?

-There are many expat groups in Barcelona which are a great way to be engaged in the community.
+There are many expat groups in Barcelona that are a great way to be engaged in the community.
 Many of the groups are purely social but others serve some aspect of community service.
 Many of these also include locals, which is a wonderful way to further integrate into the culture.
 Expats are plentiful in Barcelona so it shouldn't take too long to make friends.

 Where's a good place to go for lunch in Barcelona?